TYRE PRESSURE CONTROL SYSTEMs

 - Decreases drive-line wear.

-TYRE PRESSURE CONTROLLER (manual)
+TYRE PRESSURE CONTROL SYSTEMS

 DRIVE LINE CONTROL SYSTEM

 The system may be used to centrally control the various drive line functions on modern off-road vehicles.
 Safety interlocking of various sub-systems can easily be achieved.
 Differential locks, high / low range selection may be inhibited while the vehicle is in motion.
+The Drive Line Control Devices may be utlised to select sequence and control differential locks on multi axle vehicles.
+Transfer case lockup selelection as well as high/low range gear selections are also catered for.
+Control signals may be via hard wired driven consol selection or via CAN Bus (J1939).